dumpfheimer/olimpia_splendid_bi2_modbus_controller/README.md

-# olimpia_splendid_bi2_modbus_controller
-Modbus Controller for Olimpia Splendid BI2 fancoils and similar devices.
+# Olimpia Splendid Bi2 Modbus Controller

-THIS IS WORK IN PROGRESS, PLEASE LET ME KNOW IF THINGS ARE NOT WORKING, BUT DO NOT BLAME ME FOR IT
+## THIS IS WORK IN PROGRESS, PLEASE LET ME KNOW IF THINGS ARE NOT WORKING, BUT DO NOT BLAME ME FOR IT

-Temporary, crappy HowTo:
+### Temporary, crappy HowTo:

 1. Open the project in Arduino IDE
 2. Configure WiFi
 3. Flash it on your ESP8266 (I used a D1 Mini)
 4. Wire up the modbus converter (details will follow)
 5. Connect the modbus devices
+6. Put your Fan Coil into "Remote" Mode (check the manual, for me, I think, it was touching "-" and the fan "button" for 10s)
+7. If needed, change the fan coil address
+8. Register the fan coil address (see registering/unregistering)
-6. Change Fancoil Settings over http://IP/set?on=1
+9. Change Fancoil Settings over http://CONTROLLER_IP/set?on=1

+### Controlling the fan coil over HTTP

 HTTP examples:
 /set?addr=1&ambient=22.9&setpoint=23.0&on=0&speed=MIN&swing=False&fanonly=False&mode=COOLING